 Field-hunting tip

-Look in oxidized zones of arsenic-rich hydrothermal mineral deposits country — that is the host setting where bukovskýite typically forms.
+Look in oxidized zones of arsenic-rich hydrothermal mineral deposits country, the host setting where bukovskýite typically forms.
 If you start seeing arsenopyrite, limonite, pyrite in float, you are in the right ground.
 Field specimens usually show a reniform crusts, earthy masses, powdery coatings habit, so train your eye for that shape before scanning the outcrop.